ibm-security-verify/verify-sdk-ios/sdk/authentication/README.md

 # IBM Security Verify Authentication SDK for iOS

-The Verify Authentication SDK enables applications to obtain limited access to an HTTP service by orchestrating an approval interaction between the resource owner and the HTTP service.
+The Authentication software development kit (SDK) enables applications to obtain limited access to an HTTP service by orchestrating an approval interaction between the resource owner and the HTTP service.

 ## Example
-An [example](../../examples/authentication) application is available for the Verify Authentication SDK
+An [example](../../examples/authentication) application is available for the Authentication SDK

 ## Getting started